-Each of the Manager, the Sub-Adviser and the Trustee will receive fees for its services and will be reimbursed for all reasonable expenses and liabilities incurred in connection with the operation and management of the Fund.
-The Manager is responsible for paying the fees payable to the Sub-Adviser and the Trustee out of the Management Fee.
+Each of the Manager and the Sub-Adviser will receive fees for its services and will be reimbursed for all reasonable expenses and liabilities incurred in connection with the operation and management of the Fund.
+The Manager is responsible for paying the fees payable to the Sub-Adviser out of the Management Fee.
 See "Fees and Expenses".